 Why Get a Business Credit Card?

 Few small business funding options are as valuable and versatile as the right business credit card.
 Manage gaps in cash flow?
 Check.
-Maximize regular spending on common things like office supplies to earn rewards points, earn rewards and earn benefits?
+Maximize regular spending on common things like office supplies to earn bonus points, and benefits?
 Check.
 Provide relief in the face of unexpected expenses.
 Double check.

 Despite the value this type of small business funding can provide, finding and applying for the right card can be complicated.
 There’s a seemingly endless array of cards businesses can choose from, and even after diligent research, the key to approval can be a mystery.
 Many credit card companies provide vague, if any, information about exact eligibility requirements.